-- 5.3.
-GP scripts: Several complete sample GP programs are also given in the examples directory, for example Shanks's SQUFOF factoring method, the Pollard rho factoring method, the Lucas-Lehmer primality test for Mersenne numbers and a simple general class group and fundamental unit algorithm.
-See the file examples/EXPLAIN for some explanations. - 5.4.
-EMACS: If you want to use gp under GNU Emacs, read the file emacs/pariemacs.txt.
-If you are familiar with Emacs, we suggest that you do so. - 5.5.
-The PARI Community: PARI's home page at the address maintains an archive of mailing lists dedicated to PARI, documentation (including Frequently Asked Questions), a download area and our Bug Tracking System (BTS).
-Bug reports should be submitted online to the BTS, which may be accessed from the navigation bar on the home page or directly at
+5.3.
+GP scripts:.
+Several complete sample GP programs are also given in the examples directory, for example Shanks's SQUFOF factoring method, the Pollard rho factoring method, the Lucas-Lehmer primality test for Mersenne numbers and a simple general class group and fundamental unit algorithm.
+See the file examples/EXPLAIN for some explanations.

+5.4.
+The PARI Community:.
+PARI's home page at the address